ArtifexSoftware/mupdf/docs/tools/mutool-clean.rst

 	If no output file is specified, it will write the cleaned PDF to "out.pdf" in the current directory.

 ``[pages]``
-	Comma separated list of page numbers and ranges (for example:
+	Comma-separated list of page numbers and ranges (for example:
 	1,5,10-15,20-N), where the character N denotes the last page.
 If no pages are specified, then all pages will be included.